LucasPDiniz/BufferOverflow-C/README.md

 </p>

 <p align="center">
-we can see the output with the string 'Secret function', as we wrote in the printf of this function
+We can see the output with the string 'Secret function', as we wrote in the printf of this function
 </p>

-8 - Ending
+Ending
+---

 * Follow some recommendations to avoid BufferOverFlow;